• Home

 • They perceive reality to be WORSE than it is

-The result is you do not see REALITY.
+The result is they do not see REALITY.

 SUBJECTIVITY - How it FEELS!